JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/declarations_and_references.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-> This API is available starting from 2020.3 and currently in development and thus in experimental state.
+> This API is available starting from 2020.3 and is currently in development and thus in an experimental state.
 >
 {type="warning"}

 ## Declarations

 Each [symbol](symbols.md) may be declared in zero or more places, for example:

 - a C# partial class is a symbol with several declarations;
 - a property key is a symbol possibly declared in several files simultaneously;
 - a Java local variable is a symbol with a single declaration;